Vollkorn01/Deep-Learning-Fitness-Exercise-Correction-Keras/README.md

 3. layer: 9 neurons, activation: relu
 4. layer: 3 output neurons, activation: Softmax (Softmax makes sure, that the outputs get transformed to probabilities)

+(We called it the flipped pyramid :P )

 **Loss function:**
 Categorical crossentropy (since we're delaing with multi label outputs)

 **Optimizer:**
-adam
+Adam

 ## Results

 The network yielded a top accuracy of 90 %, which beat the previous rule-based algorithm by more than 5 %, so this is a big success!

-But even better after looking at some predictions, the real accuracy is probably much higher, since many pictures are edge cases (e.g. where the angle was only 0.1 degree too high for a correct prediction).
+Even better: After looking at some predictions, the real accuracy is probably much higher, since many pictures are edge cases (e.g. where the angle was only 0.1 degree too high for a correct prediction) and therefore the predictions still make sense.

 The following accuracy and loss plots show that the ANN learned very well already after only 20 epochs.